 From the North Chuckanut Mountain trailhead parking lot, just off Chuckanut Drive, we were looking for a short hike under the cover of the forest canopy of Chuckanut Mountain Park.
-Rain was in the forecast, but we had to get out there for some fresh air.
+The rain was in the forecast, but we had to get out there for some fresh air.

 We followed the sign pointing to the Chuckanut Trails, as part of the larger Interurban Trail that extends south to Larrabee State Park.
 We’d follow the Hemlock Trail to get to Chuckanut Falls.

 “The Hemlock Trail is the main gateway into the northern part of the Chuckanuts.
 From the North Chuckanut Mountain Trailhead and Arroyo Park, the Hemlock Trail links to the Lost Lake trails to the south and the Pine and Cedar Lakes trails to the east.
 This trail will lead you to amazing views of waterfalls, mountains, Bellingham Bay, and the San Juan Islands…come experience why the Chuckanuts are the heart of Bellingham’s year-round recreation lifestyle.”